needle-mirror/com.unity.sentis/Documentation~/upgrade-guide.md

 - When calling `Model.outputs`, use `Model.Output.name` to get the name of the output.
 - Replace uses of `Layer.name` and `Constant.name` with `Layer.index` and `Constant.index`.
 - Remove uses of the `Ops` API, use the functional API to build models to operate on tensors, or use `IBackend` to operate on allocated tensors.
-- Replace uses of `ArrayTensorData` and `SharedArrayTensorData` with `BurstTensorData`.
+- Replace uses of `ArrayTensorData` and `SharedArrayTensorData` with `CPUTensorData`.
 - Remove `CustomLayer` custom ONNX layer importers as these are not compatible with Sentis 1.4 serialization.
 These will be reimplemented in an upcoming release.
 - Replace uses of `IBackend.deviceType` with `IBackend.backendType` to get the backend type.
 - Remove allocation of tensors using `IBackend` methods, either allocate tensors with `Tensor` or `IModelStorage`.
-- Remove offset from constructors of `BurstTensorData`, if the offset needs to be greater than zero use a `NativeTensorArrayFromManagedArray` in the `BurstTensorData` constructor.
+- Remove offset from constructors of `CPUTensorData`, if the offset needs to be greater than zero use a `NativeTensorArrayFromManagedArray` in the `CPUTensorData` constructor.
 - Replace uses of `IWorker.StartManualSchedule` with `IWorker.ExecuteLayerByLayer`.
 - Replace uses of `ITensorData.shape` with `Tensor.shape`.
 - Remove uses of `ITensorData.AsyncReadbackRequest` and `ITensorData.IsAsyncReadbackRequestDone`, use `Tensor.ReadbackRequest`, `Tensor.ReadbackRequestAsync`, and `Tensor.IsReadbackRequestDone` for async readback of tensor data.